joelbowen/dotfiles/README.md

    - Navicat for PostgreSQL
 4. Setup a new GitHub [personal access token](https://github.com/settings/tokens) for this machine

+_Note: You may need to do the following commands to finish setup_

+- in Vim: `:PlugInstall`

 ## Appendix

 ### Natural Text Selection